Install Irfanview and resize images easily

 I like to keep all filenames lowercase and separate words with hyphens as it’s much better for search engines and for web server semantics when uploaded to the web.

 Saving in Jpeg format is generally good for photos, it results in smaller file sizes.
-Slide the quality slider up to 100 for best quality though.
+Slide the quality slider up to 100 for best quality though as the JPEG format is ‘lossy’.
+This means that the new image will be slightly poorer quality but much faster to load over the web and much smaller to send via email or social media.

 Resize image irfanview jpeg quality